For over 50 years, Roger Clay Palmer has been producing poetry, paintings, installations and,

 include: “In Dog Light” at USF Contemporary Art Museum, Tampa (with a catalog

-essay by curator David Norr); Marcia Wood Gallery in Atlanta; and 80 drawings “Taking
+essay by curator David Norr); Marcia Wood Gallery in Atlanta; "Feral Brush" and “Taking